thatCashBar/hello-world/README.md

 Hi Everyone!

-My name is Jaxon, I am 26 years old, and I am an aspiring Junior Software Developer.

-I am always on the lookout for my first foot into the world of professional programming!
+My name is Jaxon, I am 26 years old, and I am an aspiring Junior Software Developer, and I'm always on the lookout for my first foot into the world of professional programming!

 Contact me at:
   - jaxonPetersen94@protonmail.com